 1-3/4" drop holes.

-- Includes CNC laser cut steel plate 'Shelby Drop' lowering template (#STUCALDJ6566 or #STUCALDJ6770 depending on year arms purchased).
+- Standard shaft option will include a CNC laser cut steel plate 'Shelby Drop' lowering template (#STUCALDJ6566 or #STUCALDJ6770 depending on year arms purchased).

 - Sold as a pair and shipped fully assembled with detailed installation and

 - STUCA6566 fits 60-65 Comet, 64-65 Cyclone, 60-65 Falcon, 65-66

 - STUCA6773 fits 66-77 Comet, 67-73 Cougar, 66-71 Cyclone, 66-71

 Fairlane, 66-70 Falcon, 70-77 Maverick, 68-71 Montego, 67-73 Mustang, 66-71